 Common Mistakes

-- ✗ The "sports injury" cliché (unless you have a unique angle)
+- ✗ The "sports injury" cliché (unless unique angle)

-- ✗ Ending with generic lessons ("I learned to never give up!")
+- ✗ Generic lessons ("I learned to never give up!")

 - ✗ Making excuses instead of owning the failure